jisc-services/Public-Documentation/PublicationsRouter/api/v2/Packaging.md

 This is PubRouter's native package format.
 It conforms to the following specification:

 1. Only contains files in a flat structure, does not contain folders
-2. Contains at least one JATS XML file (no naming convention, but must end with ".xml")
+2. Contains a JATS XML file (no naming convention, but must end with ".xml")
-3. May contain one EPMC-style XML metadata file (no naming convention, but must end with ".xml")
-4. May contain an arbitrary number of other binary files (e.g. pdfs, images, etc)
+3. May contain an arbitrary number of other binary files (e.g. pdfs, images, etc)

 The JATS XML file may be any version of JATS or the preceeding NLM Article DTD which contains/supports some or all of the following xpath expressions: